 If you’re not planning to stay in that house long enough to recoup the refinancing fees, then you won't save money.

-It also won’t make sense to refinance your mortgage if your new interest rate isn’t at least a full point lower than your current interest rate.
+It also won’t make sense to refinance your mortgage if your new interest rate isn’t at least a full point lower than your current interest rate unless you are getting some sort of closing fee credit.
 The closing fees will be more than what you’d save in interest.

 For example, if your interest rate is at 3.7% and you only qualify for a loan at 3.5%.
 The 0.2% savings will not be worth it.